fbarry/Antidote-Mobile/artifacts/architecture.md

 See Code Complete, Chapter 3

 # Business Rules
-You should list the assumptions, rules, and guidelines from external sources that are impacting your program design.

-See Code Complete, Chapter 3
+A general business rule to follow in a multiplayer game is to ensure that players are shown all game updates as soon as they occur.
+As a result, when designing the architecture for the in-game experience, the database must notify the application when a turn takes place, allowing the player's game to update in response.
+If a player's device cannot update for more than 30 seconds, an error should be shown, and the player is kicked out of the game.

 # User Interface Design

-Home Screen:
+## Home Screen:
-The home screen contains only a few items: The logo in the center near the top, the info (i) button in the top-right, the menu button in the top-left, the "Create Game" button below the logo, and the "Join Game" beneath that.
+- The home screen contains only a few items: The logo in the center near the top, the info (i) button in the top-right, the menu button in the top-left, the "Create Game" button below the logo, and the "Join Game" beneath that.
-The info button opens the Info Screen
+- The info button opens the Info Screen
-The menu button opens a drawer from the left side of the screen containing the profile actions (login, sign up, view stats, logout)
+- The menu button opens a drawer from the left side of the screen containing the profile actions (login, sign up, view stats, logout)
-The "Create Game" button only works if the user is logged-in, and takes the player to a Lobby screen The "Join Game" has an attached text-entry, where the user enters the alphabetic code given to them by their friend.
+- The "Create Game" button only works if the user is logged-in, and takes the player to a Lobby screen
+- The "Join Game" has an attached text-entry, where the user enters the alphabetic code given to them by their friend.
 It takes them to a Lobby screen.

-Info Screen:
+## Info Screen:
-The Info Screen contains a back button in the top-left, and the rest of the page is dominated by a scroll view, which contains the rules of the game.
+- The Info Screen contains a back button in the top-left, and the rest of the page is dominated by a scroll view, which contains the rules of the game.
-The back button takes the user to whichever screen directed them to the Info screen.
+- The back button takes the user to whichever screen directed them to the Info screen.

-Lobby screen:
+## Lobby screen:
-The lobby screen displays a list of the users who are in the lobby, the info button in the top-right, the "Leave Game" button, and the "Start Game" button
+- The lobby screen displays a list of the users who are in the lobby, the info button in the top-right, the "Leave Game" button, and the "Start Game" button
-The info button opens the Info Screen
+- The info button opens the Info Screen
-The "Leave Game" button directs the user back to the Home Screen The "Start Game" button is only visible to the user who created the lobby using "Create Game", and will direct *all* users to a Game Screen
+- The "Leave Game" button directs the user back to the Home Screen
+- The "Start Game" button is only visible to the user who created the lobby using "Create Game", and will direct *all* users to a Game Screen

-Game Screen:
+## Game Screen:
-The Game Screen displays the user's cards on the bottom edge of the screen, a graphical list of the other players, an indicator of whose turn it is, "workstation" buttons in front of each player, the Info button, and buttons for making one's turn.
+- The Game Screen displays the user's cards on the bottom edge of the screen, a graphical list of the other players, an indicator of whose turn it is, "workstation" buttons in front of each player, the Info button, and buttons for making one's turn.
-The Info button opens the Info Screen
+- The Info button opens the Info Screen
-The turn-choice buttons are only visible when it is the user's turn, and will graphically indicate which of the allowable actions are about to be taken
+- The turn-choice buttons are only visible when it is the user's turn, and will graphically indicate which of the allowable actions are about to be taken
-The Workstation button opens a pop-up, which displays the workstation of the selected user.
+- The Workstation button opens a pop-up, which displays the workstation of the selected user.

 | Screen        | User Stories                                      |
 |---------------|---------------------------------------------------|